jamonserrano/plumber-sass/README.md

 Although some weights or styles in the same family can sit on different baselines, it’s generally fine to use the one for the regular font.
 If pixel perfection is important, set individual baselines for each font.

 ### Viewport-specific units
-While supported, specifying the grid height in vh, vw, vmin, vmax is discouraged because this usually yields fractional pixels that can seriously hamper precision.
+While supported, using vh, vw, vmin, vmax for the grid height can lead to catastrophic results.

 ### Collapsing margins
 Plumber’s use of collapsing margins makes it possible to set the minimum distance between blocks of texts.
 If you don’t need this, you can set either `$leading-top` or `$leading-bottom` to 0.